Cagney Gaudiz (Richards)

 - Ordained Minister

-- Certified Professional Doula
+- Full-Spectrum Doula

-- Certificate in Global Citizenship, Salzburg Global Seminar Fellow, Austria
+- Certificate in Global Citizenship – Salzburg Global Seminar Fellow (Austria)

 Professional Experience & Leadership